wsbctechnicalblog/wsbctechnicalblog.github.io/content/back-to-basics-oss.md

 > **EXPLORE** our [Application-type CI/CD blueprint template](https://github.com/WorkSafeBC-Common-Engineering/AzureDevOps.Automation.Pipeline.Templates.v2) OSS project, collaborate, and continuously improve the templates with us.
 >

 To get an insight into WHY we engineered these blueprints, HOW they evolved, and HOW we use them, please refer to the [Part 1: Pipelines - Why bother and what are our nightmares and options?](/why-pipelines-part1.html) series.
-We are also working on a v2 blueprint cookbook, which we may self-publish this year - watch the space.
+We are also working on a v2 blueprint cookbook, which we may self-publish this year - watch this space.

 ---